-“Minutes maybe.”
+“Minutes until light.”
 She fingers her spear.
 “And the ships are here.”

 The paladin sighs and follows her out of the warm tavern, leaving his fine armor and sleeping bandmates behind.

+Dock guards rush about like startled crabs, lanterns swinging and spears shaking.
 The ships are all of a kind, three masts each and high decks fit for crossing any ocean.
-Lantern light in the hands of a few guards reveals hull and sails painted black as coal.
-No flags fly, no letters decorate, and their crews work in the dark.
+The guards’ flickering lamplight reveals hull and sails painted black as coal.
+No flags fly, no letters decorate, and no ship lights guide their crews.

 “They could be anyone from anywhere.”
-The guardswoman gathers up a lit lantern and points her spear at the closest ship.
+The guardswoman gathers up a lit lantern and points her spear at the closest vessel.
 “But I think they’re here with zombie labor.”